Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Frugal Splitting Operators

-\Cref{def:fo-split} covers many classic operators like the operators used in the forward-backward method \cite{goldsteinConvexProgrammingHilbert1964,levitinConstrainedMinimizationMethods1966} and Douglas--Rachford method \cite{lionsSplittingAlgorithmsSum1979}, but also operators of more recent methods such that the three operator splitting of Davis and Yin \cite{davisThreeOperatorSplittingScheme2017} and primal-dual methods in the style of Chambolle and Pock \cite{chambolleFirstOrderPrimalDualAlgorithm2011} among many others.
-However, it does not allow for multiple evaluations of an operator and can therefore not cover the forward-backward-forward method of Tseng \cite{tsengModifiedForwardBackwardSplitting2000} although it does cover the forward-reflected-backward method of Malitsky and Tam \cite{malitskyForwardBackwardSplittingMethod2020}.
-Since it also does not allow for second order information or online search criteria it does not cover Newton's method, backtracking gradient descent or other similar methods.
+The class of frugal splitting operators in \Cref{def:fo-split} covers many splitting operators such as the operators used in the forward-backward method \cite{goldsteinConvexProgrammingHilbert1964,levitinConstrainedMinimizationMethods1966} and Douglas--Rachford method \cite{lionsSplittingAlgorithmsSum1979}, but also operators of more recent methods such as the three operator splitting method of Davis and Yin \cite{davisThreeOperatorSplittingScheme2017} and various primal-dual methods such as the Chambolle and Pock method \cite{chambolleFirstOrderPrimalDualAlgorithm2011}.
+However, it does not allow for multiple evaluations of an operator and therefore does not cover the forward-backward-forward method of Tseng \cite{tsengModifiedForwardBackwardSplitting2000} although it covers the forward-reflected-backward method of Malitsky and Tam \cite{malitskyForwardBackwardSplittingMethod2020}.

-Note that \cref{def:fo-split} only considers the solution encoding and the computational requirements of a splitting and does not make any assumptions regarding the convergence of its fixed point iteration.
+\ifdefined\shortversion \else Note that \cref{def:fo-split} only considers the solution encoding and the computational requirements of a splitting and does not make any assumptions regarding the convergence of its fixed point iteration.
 For instance, consider a fixed point iteration of the forward-backward splitting operator $T_{(A_1,A_2)} = \resolv_{\gamma A_2}\circ(\Id - \gamma A_1)$ where $\gamma > 0$.
 This is a frugal splitting operator over $\ops_{2}^{\{1\}}$ but it is well known that its fixed point iteration can fail to converge without further assumptions on $A_1$ and/or $A_2$.
 The standard assumption is cocoercivity of $A_1$ but even then the fixed point iteration can fail to converge if the step-size $\gamma$ is too large.
 Further examples exist with both \cite{ryuUniquenessDRSOperator2020,malitskyResolventSplittingSums2021} providing resolvent splitting operators whose fixed point iterations fail to converge in general.
-Since we consider the question of convergence as separate to the definition of a frugal splitting operator, we will treat convergence separately in \cref{sec:conv} where we provide sufficient convergence conditions that are applicable to any fixed point iteration of a frugal splitting operator.
+Since we consider the question of convergence as separate to the definition of a frugal splitting operator, we will treat convergence separately in \cref{sec:conv} where we provide sufficient convergence conditions that are applicable to any fixed point iteration of a frugal splitting operator. \fi